-This jackknife has 6 carving specific tools on it.
-It has a chisel, a carving knife, a hook knife, a v scorp, a gouge scorp and the straight gouge.
-All of these knives compliment extremely well to give you an amazing tool.
+This jackknife has 6 carving-specific tools on it.
+It has a chisel, a carving knife, a hook knife, a v scorp, a gouge scorp and a straight gouge.
+All of these knives complement extremely well to give you an amazing tool.

 For maintaining it, you get a sharpening strop and a Flexcut Gold polishing compound.
 The two will cover all your stropping and polishing needs.
 It does come sharpened and ready to be used straight out of the package.

 This is another product that is manufactured in the US.
-The icing on the cake is the leather case that you can store the knife in.
+The icing on the cake is the leather case in which you can store the knife.
 It is worth mentioning that this tool is priced much higher than other similar ones.

 If you are on a budget, you may want to look elsewhere.
-There is an argument to be made for buying a knife and getting the extras separately.
+There is an argument for buying a knife and getting the extras separately.
 The wisdom is that you would probably save some money.
 That being said, no one can argue with the quality of the product.